Exploring Lay Pastoral Ministry in the Catholic Church

 5. That templates for the commissioning of both paid employees and unpaid pastoral workers be developed; and

-6. That workplaces should be provided for lay pastoral ministers in line with the instructions for Catholic Church employees in Good Works.
+6. That workplaces of lay pastoral ministers be provided and managed in line with the instructions for Catholic Church employees in Good Works.

 The report is available from the National Centre for Evangelisation website: